Despicable Me 2: Accolades

 At the 86th Academy Awards, Despicable Me 2 received nominations for Best Animated Feature and Best Original Song.
 Among the film's nominations include ten Annie Awards (winning one), a British Academy Film Award, two Critics' Choice Movie Awards, and a Golden Globe Award.

 Sequels and prequels

 Following the box-office take of Despicable Me 2, it enabled any additional Despicable Me film to improve the franchise's success.
-Spin-off prequels Minions (2015), Minions: The Rise of Gru (2022), and Minions 3 (2026); and sequels Despicable Me 3 (2017) and Despicable Me 4 (2024) have been released.
+Spin-off prequels Minions (2015), Minions: The Rise of Gru (2022), and Minions & Monsters (2026); and sequels Despicable Me 3 (2017) and Despicable Me 4 (2024) have been released.